 Shifting gears as an established author can take a lot of work.
-It’s basically reinventing yourself, while trying to hold on to the audience you’ve built.
+It’s basically reinventing yourself while trying to hold on to the audience you’ve built.
 How does an author start fresh without starting over?
+In this episode of SPI, we explore the many worlds built by M.L.
+Buchman.

 A thirty-year project manager with a geophysics degree, M.L.
 “Matt” Buchman has designed and built houses, flown and jumped out of planes, solo-sailed a 50’ sailboat, and bicycled solo around the world…and he quilts.